idahatiu/idahatiu.github.io/pages/index.md

 <div class="grid-x grid-padding-x align-middle">
 <div class="cell medium-8 align-right small-order-2 medium-order-1 large-order-1 align-middle" markdown="1" >

+<q class="pull-quote">Archives could and should go beyond the logics of possession, whether of physical or digital records, to prioritize human centered-values that position record creators not only as subjects, but as active agents in their own liberation.

-The [IDAH@IU team](https://idah.indiana.edu) often gets requests from faculty, staff and students asking for advice on personal web sites.
-This repository provides a starting point for a basic personal web site using Github Pages
+The [IDAH@IU team](https://idah.indiana.edu) often gets requests to support archiving projects.
+This repository provides a starting point, a template for using simple Github Pages, done in partnership with [ImaginX en Movimiento (IXeM)](https://www.instagram.com/ixemcollective/?hl=en) co-founded by Marisa Hicks-Alcaraz, the [Center for Research on Race, Ethnicity and Society](https://crres.indiana.edu), and the [Asian Culture Center](https://asianresource.indiana.edu) at Indiana University Bloomington.

 - [On our web site](https://idah.indiana.edu)
 - By email at idah at indiana.edu